LLM, Master & Diploma – Degree Eligibility

 Diploma in (Intellectual Property or Commerce and Technology)

-Applicants to the Diploma certificate should hold a baccalaureate degree but may be accepted for enrollment based on experience in the workplace.
+Applicants to the Diploma certificate should hold a baccalaureate degree.